SAP-samples/btp-developer-guide-cap/documentation/auditlog/2-implement.md

     }
 ```

-## Annotating Personal Data
+## Annotate Personal Data

 In order to automate audit logging, personal data management, and data retention management as much as possible, the first and frequently only task to do as an application developer is to identify entities and elements (potentially) holding personal data using **@PersonalData** annotations.
 <br/>
-we annotate our domain model in a separate file `srv/data-privacy.cds` and fill it with the following content:
+Annotate the domain model in a separate file `srv/data-privacy.cds` and fill it with the following content:

 ```js
 using {sap.capire.incidents as my} from './admin-service';